 Figure 6: Global mobility by a new measurement

 One of the potentially controversial cases in our proposed index is Bhutan and Iceland, which appear next to each other in the ranking of the progress gap.
 To clarify this, we present their transition matrices in Figure 7.
 It is evident that Bhutan lags significantly behind Iceland in both absolute mobility (0.16 vs. 0.51) and relative mobility (0.21 vs. 0.76).
 Additionally, Iceland’s education distribution is far better than Bhutan’s, as most of Iceland’s population is highly educated, whereas the majority of Bhutan’s population has not attained even primary education.
 There is ample evidence to conclude that Iceland is much more progressive than Bhutan.
 However, this overlooks the difficulty problem when discussing equality of opportunity.
 Iceland’s initial conditions were significantly better than Bhutan’s, so a simple comparison based on education distribution alone is insufficient.
-Our measure, as its name suggests, captures the progress gap, meaning it evaluates a country’s efforts to improve rather than its current status.
+Our measure, as its name suggests, captures the progress gap, meaning it evaluates a country’s success to improve rather than its current status.
 This case also illustrates a fundamental conflict between the concepts of social progress and social fluidity when both are used to assess equality of opportunity.
 Specifically, while we do not deny that Iceland likely provides greater freedom of education choice than Bhutan (as reflected in higher relative mobility), such freedom does not necessarily translate into social progress.
 As Figure 7 shows, Iceland’s downward mobility rate is just as high as its upward mobility rate.
 In summary, in terms of social progress, Bhutan and Iceland are nearly identical, despite their significant differences in social fluidity.

 Bhutan Iceland